wenyang/azureml-v2-preview/docs/overview/concepts/endpoints/batch-endpoint/batch-endpoint.rst

 .. code-block:: bash

-  az ml endpoint invoke --name mybatchendpoint --type batch --input-local-path ./batchinput/
+  az ml endpoint invoke --name mybatchendpoint --type batch --input-local-path <local-data-path>

 Check batch scoring job execution progress
 ------------------------------------------

 Batch scoring job usually takes time to process the entire input.
 You can monitor the job progress from Azure portal.
-The portal link is provided in the response of invoke, check interactionEndpoints.studio.
+The portal link is provided in the response of invoke, check `interactionEndpoints.studio`.

 You can also get the job link following below: